jloutz/nlp_capstone/doc/capstone_project.md

 # Machine Learning Engineer Nanodegree
 ## Capstone Project
 John Loutzenhiser
-January 6, 2019
+January 20, 2019

-## Evaluating Pretrained Language Models for Short Text Classification
+## Evaluating Pretrained Language Models for Short Text Classification on Small Datasets

 ## I. Definition
-_(approx. 1-2 pages)_

 ### Project Overview
 Text classification is a well-studied and widely used practical application of machine learning technologies ([Giorgino 2004][] ).
 In a text classification task, one starts with a corpus of documents or texts which have been categorized or labeled according to some criteria.
 This pre-categorized corpus is used as training data to train a machine learning model which is then able to predict the category or class of new, unseen documents.